-he normal completion time for the day program is six and a half months and for the evening program it is nine and three quarter months.
+The normal completion time for the day program is six and a half months and for the evening program it is nine and three quarter months.
 Upon successful completion of the program and all other graduation requirements, a diploma in Esthetics will be awarded.

+Required Courses in the Diploma in Esthetics Program

-Content Cour rses
+Content Course es

 EST100 Introduction to Esthetics (120)

 EST101 Intermediate Esthetics (120)

 EST102 Advanced Esthetics (120)

 EST103 Makeup and Hair Removal (120)

 EST104 Spa Management and Professional Development (36)

 EST105 A Skills Enhancement (120)

 EST105 B Skills Enhancement (120)

 EST105 C Skills Enhancement (24)